 Purim is a lively Jewish holiday that is full of costumes, pageants and traditional cookies called “hamantaschen.”
 It’s especially kid-friendly, and revolves around a central story that features an interfaith marriage.
 Since the dates of Purim are determined by the Hebrew calendar, it changes every year.
-This year, Purim 2022 starts at sundown Wednesday, March 16 and ends Thursday night, March 17—which is also when St. Patrick’s Day is!
+This year, Purim 2023 starts at sundown Monday, March 6 and ends Tuesday night, March 7.

 Purim is often compared to Halloween and Mardi Gras because there’s a lot of partying and many like to dress up for the holiday.
 If you want to greet someone on Purim, you can simply say, “Happy Purim” or “Chag Purim Sameach” in Hebrew